siadat/benchttp/README.md

 # benchttp

 Benchttp implements the most commonly used features of ApacheBench.

-Benchmarks could be limited by either `-n number-of-requests` or `-d total-duration`.
+Benchmarks are limited with either `-n number-of-requests` or `-d total-duration`.

-**Note**: This project is under active development.
-Issues and pull-requests are welcome.

 ## Install